Rithb898/AI-Application-Assistant/README.md

 - ESLint for code quality
 - Turbopack for fast development builds
 - Tailwind CSS for styling with custom theme configuration
+- MongoDB for database storage
+- Firebase for additional storage options

 ## Deployment

 Deploy on Vercel for the best experience:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FRithb898%2Fai-application-assistant)